Programming as Theory Building: Peter Naur's Essay

 Unread Mail in Gmail's Primary Tab

-Posted on Thu, 28 Jul 2016 in Tricks • Tagged with linux
+Posted on Thu, 28 Jul 2016 in Herramientas • Tagged with linux

 As always, another reminder note.